-may not be well-known to those outside of the industry.
-However, they have been in business for over 100 years and have consistently maintained a stellar reputation.
-Their only shortcoming is their limited marketing efforts, as they choose to focus on providing quality products at a reasonable price instead of investing in TV or stadium advertisements.
+Although they may not be well-known to those outside the industry, they have been in business for over 100 years and consistently maintained a stellar reputation.
+Their only shortcoming is their limited marketing efforts, as they focus on providing quality products at a reasonable price instead of investing in TV or stadium advertisements.

 Compare over 50 top life insurance companies instantly.